 Sotomayor’s studies and research have taken her to Cuba, where she has traced her maternal family’s footsteps.
 Her children (Christina, 19, Sterling, 15, Miles, 12, and Sophia, 1) were even able to accompany her once, meeting their extended family members.

-Her children are very supportive of her and sometime help her set-up for art shows.
+Her children are very supportive of her and sometimes help her set up for art shows.
 She talks to her kids about pursuing their dreams.
 She thinks it is very important that they see the pride and hard work that fuel her passion.

 They are used to seeing her as a student – that is what she has been for almost a decade of their young lives.
 She jokes that once she is done with school and has a career in her field it will be an adjustment for them.

 Sotomayor hopes to eventually work at a research institution where she can teach, continue to make art, and keep doing research in Cuba.
 She returned to Havana in the summer of 2017 to host a solo art exhibit.